ONLYOFFICE/Docker-Docs/README.md

 1. Clone this repository
 git clone https://github.com/ONLYOFFICE/Docker-Docs.git

-2. Go to Docker-Docs directory
+2. Go to the Docker-Docs directory

-3. Add the folder with plugin code to `plugins` directory
+3. Add the folder with the plugin code to the `plugins` directory

 ## Building images (optional)